sanskrit/raw_etexts_english/blogs/manasataramgini/2018-07-06_the-hearts-and-the-intrinsic-cassinian-curve-of-an-ellipse.md

 +++
-title = "The hearts and the intrinsic Cassinian curve of anxa0ellipse"
+title = "The hearts and the intrinsic Cassinian curve of an ellipse"

 +++
 **Introduction**